vippsas/vipps-login-wordpress/readme.txt

  * The port 443 must be open for outward traffic on your servers firewall

 == Upgrade Notice ==
+Version 1.5.3
+Fix for change of language code for danish
 Version 1.5.2
 Improvements to the button code
 Version 1.5.1